espanido

 • el cumpleaños becomes los cumpleaños

-Usage Examples Plural of Nouns
+Usage Examples Plurals

 • Las casas son grandes. - The houses are big.